stefan-caraiman/katacoda-scenarios/linux-administration/step01.md

 Checking if the process is running, checking the logs of the application etc.

+`netstat` is sometimes prefered in the favour of `netcat` because it can display more detailed local information about a port.
+Who owns it, when it started etc.

 ## Checking the response from a web application